-Document Number: XXX-XXX-XXX Issue Date: 16/12/24 Version Number: 03 Status: FINAL Next Review Date: 01/07/25 Page 3 Linked to Policy Number: OPSP10
+Document Number: GHS-V01-0725 Issue Date: 01/07/25 Version Number: 04 Status: FINAL Next Review Date: 01/07/26 Page 3 Linked to Policy Number: OPSP10

-We will consider complaints made outside of term time to have been received on the first school day after the holiday period.

-7. SCOPE OF THIS COMPLAINTS PROCEDURE

-This procedure covers all complaints about any provision of community facilities or services by the School, other than complaints that are dealt with under other statutory procedures, including those listed in Appendix 2.

-If other bodies are investigating aspects of the complaint, for example the police, local authority (LA) safeguarding teams or Tribunals, this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those public bodies have completed their investigations.

-If a complainant commences legal action against the School in relation to their complaint, we will consider whether to suspend the complaints procedure in relation to their complaint until those legal proceedings have concluded.

-8. RESOLVING COMPLAINTS

-At each stage in the procedure, the School wants to resolve the complaint.
-If appropriate, we will acknowledge that the complaint is upheld in whole or in part.
-In addition, we may offer one or more of the following:

-- a) an explanation - b) an admission that the situation could have been handled differently or better - c) an assurance that we will try to ensure the event complained of will not recur - d) an explanation of the steps that have been or will be taken to help ensure that it will not happen again and an indication of the timescales within which any changes will be made - e) an undertaking to review school policies in light of the complaint - f) an apology

 A written response will be provided by the School.

-9. WITHDRAWAL OF A COMPLAINT

-If a complainant wants to withdraw their complaint, we will ask them to confirm this in writing.

-10. STAGE 1 - CONCERN STAGE

-It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
-Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
+9. WITHDRAWAL OF A COMPLAINT If a complainant wants to withdraw their complaint, we will ask them to confirm this in writing.
+10. STAGE 1 - CONCERN STAGE ı It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
+Many issues can be resolved informally, without the need to use the formal stages of the complaint's procedure.
 The School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.
 In the first instance, concerns should be addressed to the member of staff in question or class teacher who will try to clarify the nature of the concern and the outcome being sought.
 If anyone has difficulty discussing a concern with a particular member of staff, we will respect these views.
 In these cases, the member of staff will refer the complainant to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, The Head Teacher will refer the complainant to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the Head Teacher will refer the complainant to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.
 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, The School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, the School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
 11. STAGE 2 - FORMAL COMPLAINT STAGE

-Document Number: XXX-XXX-XXX Issue Date: 16/12/24 Version Number: 03 Status: FINAL Next Review Date: 01/07/25 Page 4 Linked to Policy Number: OPSP10

 Formal complaints must be made to the Head Teacher (unless they are about the Head Teacher), via the school office.
 This may be done in person, in writing (preferably on the Complaint Form), or by telephone.
 The Head Teacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within two school days.
 This will be copied to the Regional Director.